centre-for-humanities-computing/website/README.md

-# Center for Humanities Computing Sites Generator
+# Center for Humanities Computing Sites Generator (deprecated)

 > generates static vue app into ./docs to be served with github pages at https://centre-for-humanities-computing.github.io/website/